-The most common sample type for tests of concrete compressive strength is the concrete cylinder.
+The concrete cylinder is the most common sample type for tests of concrete compressive strength.
 There are other ways to determine concrete strength, and some methods may be more cost-effective and arguably better, but concrete cylinder testing remains the standard for acceptance.

 Well-made concrete cylinders are easy and inexpensive to produce.
 Typically, one technician posted at the point of discharge or point of placement is sufficient to sample and test concrete batches for the slump, air content, unit weight, and cylinders.
 Technicians must follow standard practices and be certified in most regions, but training is neither extensive nor complex.